-Once they have the tinder, they need to start looking for kindling.
-This should be about as thick as a thumb, and as long as their arm from fingertips to their elbow.
+Once you have the tinder, you need to start looking for kindling.
+The kindling wood will be stacked around the tinder, and will catch fire next.
+They should be about as thick as a thumb, and as long as your arm from fingertips to their elbow.

 This goes on top of the tinder in the tepee.
 Building from the middle and out in what will become the campfire.

 Now comes the fuel.
 These are logs about the size of your wrist and as long as your arm.
 You can wait to add these until you have the tinder and the kindling going.

 Now as i see it, the only thing left is making those smurfs – or your favorite campfire food.